masahak/mastorasahak/README.md

 # mastorasahak
-Mastora Sahak CYF Step 6
+Mastora Sahak CYF Step 6 - This page is uploaded from step 5.